-Update: On 30 March, the Australian government announced a massive $130 billion wage subsidy program, to catch up with similar schemes that have been implemented in other countries (described in detail below).
+Update March 2020: The Australian government announced a massive $130 billion wage subsidy program, to catch up with similar schemes that have been implemented in other countries (described in detail below).
 This is a welcome development, attributable largely to the advocacy of the ACTU and its affiliated unions.
 However, there are several weaknesses in the design of the scheme – most acutely, the fact that it excludes over 2 million short-tenure casual workers and foreign visa workers.
 Watch this site for a more detailed analysis of the pro’s and con’s of the government’s package.
 And we will continue to update the catalogue below with relevant developments from other countries as the world continues to respond to the COVID-19 pandemic.

 Catalogue of International COVID-19 Labour Market Responses